dalehenrich/sample/Sample.source/README.md

 directory itself.

-By combining the Metacello specifications with the classic Monticello package information, there is no longer a need to manage a completely separate file of meta information.
+By combining the Metacello specifications with the classic Monticello package information, there is no longer a need to manage a completely separate file of project meta information (ConfigurationOfSample).

-In the following sections I will describe a proposal for the Metacello project structure.

-To start with, we'll used file extensions to denote the different structural elemsnts of the project:
+To start with, we'll used file extensions to denote the different structural elements of the project:

  * [.group](#group) - group
  * [.pkg](#pkg) - Metacello package